Amr Hamzawy: Biography

 Hamzawy studied political science and developmental studies in Cairo, The Hague, and Berlin.
 After finishing his doctoral studies and after five years of teaching in Cairo and Berlin, Hamzawy joined the Carnegie Endowment for International Peace in Washington, DC between 2005 and 2009 as a senior associate for Middle East politics.
-Between 2009 and 2010, he served as the research director of the Middle East Center of the Carnegie Endowment in Beirut, Lebanon.
+Between 2009 and 2010 he was the research director of the Middle East Center of the Carnegie Endowment in Beirut, Lebanon.
 In 2011, he joined the Department of Public Policy and Administration at the American University in Cairo, where he worked for approximately 5 years.
-Finally, in late 2016, he moved to California, where he started teaching political science at Stanford University.
-He still works there today.
+He was a senior research fellow at Stanford University from 2017-2021.
+He is a senior fellow and the director of the Middle East Program at Carnegie Endowment for International Peace, where his research and writings focus on governance in the Middle East and North Africa, social vulnerability, and the different roles of governments and civil societies in the region.

 His research and teaching interests as well as his academic publications focus on democratization processes in Egypt, tensions between freedom and repression in the Egyptian public space, political movements and civil society in Egypt, contemporary debates in Arab political thought, and human rights and governance in the Arab world.

 Hamzawy is a former member of the People's Assembly after being elected in the first Parliamentary elections in Egypt after the Egyptian Revolution of 2011.
 He is also a former member of the Egyptian National Council for Human Rights.
 Hamzawy contributes a daily column and a weekly op-ed to the Egyptian independent newspaper Al Shorouk.

 Education

 Hamzawy received his bachelor's degree from Cairo University in Egypt.
-After that he revived his master's degree from the University of Amsterdam, and another from the Institute of Social Studies in The Hague.
+After that, he received a master's degree from the University of Amsterdam, and another from the International Institute of Social Studies in The Hague.
 In 2002, he received his PhD from the Free University of Berlin.